microsoftgraph/msgraph-sample-teamsapp-dotnet/tutorial/05-add-aad-auth.md

 1. The application opens in Teams and displays an access token.

-If you copy the token, you can paste it into [jwt.ms](https://jwt.ms), you'll notice that the audience (the `aud` claim) is your application ID, and the only scope (the `scp` claim) is the `access_as_user` API scope you created.
+If you copy the token, you can paste it into [jwt.ms](https://jwt.ms).
+Verify that the audience (the `aud` claim) is your application ID, and the only scope (the `scp` claim) is the `access_as_user` API scope you created.
 That means that this token does not grant direct access to Microsoft Graph!
 Instead, the Web API you will implement soon will need to exchange this token using the [on-behalf-of flow](/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) to get a token that will work with Microsoft Graph calls.

 ## Configure authentication in the ASP.NET Core app

 Start by adding the Microsoft Identity platform services to the application.

-1. Create a new file named **GraphConstants.cs** in the **./Graph** directory and add the following code.

 1. Open the **./Startup.cs** file and add the following `using` statement to the top of the file.